 No route to host is obtained, likely you will have to set an IP for your computer, for example 192.168.1.2, before attempting to connect again.
 For setting an IP to your computer under Windows follow this guide, under Mac this guide, under Linux this guide and under Android this guide.

 When the aforementioned connection procedures don’t work and Failsafe mode doesn’t help, likely we will have to reinstall a firmware image.
 As the normal way to reinstall, explained in Quick Starting Guide likely is not going to work, we can try communicating directly with the router bootloader.
-The bootloader is a tiny piece of software that never gets modified when flashing OpenWrt/LEDE/LibreMesh and includes recovery functions.
-Usually it includes a TFTP (Trivial File Transfer Protocol) which can be activated keeping the reset button pressed for 10 seconds while plugging the router power cord (common in Ubiquiti routers, the success in this operation is confirmed by a nice blinking pattern of the LEDs) or is active for a short time after plugging the router (in some old TP-Link routers).
-For specific instructions about how to activate the TFTP server (or, less often, client) in each router refer to OpenWrt or LEDE table of hardware.
+The bootloader is a tiny piece of software that never gets modified when flashing OpenWrt/LibreMesh and includes recovery functions.
+Usually it includes a TFTP (Trivial File Transfer Protocol) service, either server (e.g. on Ubiquiti routers) or client (e.g. on TP-Link routers), which can be activated keeping the reset button pressed for 10 seconds while plugging the router power cord (in Ubiquiti routers the success of this operation is confirmed by a nice blinking pattern of the LEDs) or is active for a short time after plugging the router (in some old Linksys routers).
+For specific instructions about how to activate the TFTP server or client in each router refer to OpenWrt table of hardware.

 To prepare for a TFTP flashing procedure:

-install a tftp client on your PC, on Linux distro usually the package is named
+install a TFTP client on your PC, on Linux distros usually the package is named

 connect your PC via an ethernet cable to a LAN ethernet port on the unpowered router;